 - Like a House on Fire, Cate Kennedy

 Things to think about

-Look at the other English courses available at DECV and consider whether you are best suited to English, Literature or English Language.
-If you are not sure, speak to a VCE advisor at DECV.
+Look at the other English courses available at DECV and consider whether you are best suited to English or Literature.
+If you are not sure, speak to a year level coordinator at DECV.

-You need to complete at least one of the three English subjects outlined above in order to be eligible for a VCE certificate.
+You need to complete at least one of the English subjects outlined above in order to be eligible for a VCE certificate.